Social inclusion meets water infrastructure design

 The issue of patriarchy and gender-based violence is evident in the informal settlements we work with in Makassar, Indonesia.
 Social constructions often see women reluctant to speak up.
 The patriarchal culture strengthens this, with some women preferring to remain silent because they are economically dependent on their partners or families.

 An online gender training program led by Hasanuddin University, Monash University and Emory University, as part of the Water for Women program, is a series of research training activities with RISE fieldwork staff.
 This training provides RISE community fieldworkers with an in-depth understanding of gender equality and justice, before conducting a phone survey with the RISE settlements.
 The training has been run with the RISE Indonesia team, and will take place with the RISE Fiji team later this year.

-Smaller breakout groups during co-design make space for all to be heard, especially marginalised and vulnerable groups who may not have a strong voice.
+Smaller breakout groups during co-design make space for all to be heard.

 Head of the Center for Population and Gender Research and Development (P3KG) at Hasanuddin University, Professor Dr. Rabina Yunus, MSi, said that various kinds of gender injustices exist, such as workload, marginalization, subordination, stereotypes, and violence in society.
 Legal umbrellas such as laws, presidential instructions, and other government regulations have been issued, but it still takes time to produce policies that are pro-women, including around the issue of water.

 RISE Indonesia Senior Community Fieldworker Idha Riu said that women are the people closest to water.
 This occurs through a social construction that places them working in the domestic sphere so that they require a lot of water.
 Meanwhile, policies regarding water are often not in favour of women.
 Women have to get up in the middle of the night to collect water, or pay extra to get clean water for their families.